 I love baking bread.
 But I don't bake very often since yeast has not been my best friend.
-This month for Baking Partners Challenge Swathi selected bread that is being baked using Tangzhong method, also known as water roux method.
+But I tried Japanese style Hokkaido Milk toast that is being baked using Tangzhong method, also known as water roux method.
 With this method, we cant go wrong with yeast.
 First a roux starter(tangzhong) is prepared and then added to the ingredients and baked resulting in soft fluffy bread like the one we get in bakeries.
 This dough can be used to make Dilkush, bread stuffed with sweetened coconut.
-But since I have already posted it, I have made this Hokkaido Milk toast.

 Recipe Source :Christine's Recipes